pfdubois/BridgeBidding/source/CompetingSuit.rst

 conventional bid called :ref:`Unusual Two Notrump <unusual>`.
 You double first.

 You can overcall with a very strong four-card suit at the one level, and a maximum strength.
 Your partner may not like it but sometimes it is right.
+It should be a good lead-directing bid.

 Mike Lawrence's “Complete Book of Overcalls” has a complete discussion.
 He emphasizes understanding the safety of various overcalls.
 For